fdekeers/pingpong/README.md

 ## Docker container

+To ease usage of the software, a Docker container wrapping the necessary configuration is provided.
+Credits to François De Keersmaeker ([@fdekeers](https://github.com/fdekeers)).

 ### Build

-The incentive behind this fork was to provide a Docker container wrapping the necessary configuration for the software to run.
 The container's image is describe in the [Dockerfile](Dockerfile).

 To build the image from scratch: